-At the end of your treatment, your cancer team may create a summary of the treatment you have had.
+At the end of your treatment, your cancer team may create a treatment summary.
 This may be after a certain phase of treatment, or after you finish all your treatment.

-It will describe the treatment you have had.
-It will also help you know what to expect.
-Knowing what happens next can help you adjust to life after your main treatment.
+It will describe the treatment you have had and helps you understand what to expect next.
+Knowing what happens next can help you adjust.